elgatosf/streamdeck/README.md

 ## 🗺️ Plugin Structure

-After creating a plugin with `streamdeck create` you'll be provided with a set of files and folders that look as follows:
+After creating a plugin with `streamdeck create` you'll be provided with a local environment for building a plugin.

 ```
-hello-world/
+/
 ├── *.sdPlugin/
 │   ├── bin/
 │   ├── imgs/